 Merry Christmas & Happy New Year!
 We traded in our full-time traveling for a new home base in Bend, Oregon.
 We now spend less time on the road, but have managed to fire up the coach for a couple of trips. - Rob't & Diana

-"A quick drive up the Coast brought us to this campground we last visited during the fall 2013.
-Looks like this will a good base for exploring the area before heading home."
+"A quick drive up the coast brought us to this campground we last visited during fall of 2013.
+It looks like this will a good base for exploring the area before heading home."

 We had a short drive up the coast to Beverly Beach.
 This massive State Park campground is tucked in a dense forest.
 There's easy beach access via a path under the Hwy 101 bridge.